rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 NameVirtualHost 160.210.169.6:80
 ```

-The directive must be placed before the virtual site description blocks.
+The directive must come before the virtual site description blocks.
 It designates the IP addresses used to listen for client requests to virtual sites.

 To listen for requests on all the server's IP addresses, use the * character.